SAP-archive/teched2020-DAT260/exercises/ex8/README.md

 ## Exercise 8.2 Calculate Shortest Paths, minimizing the time it takes to get from start to end <a name="subex2"></a>

 Just like in the previous example, we define a table type and a procedure.
 This time, we are using "length"/SPEED_MPH" as cost function.
-Syntactically, the cost function is a lambda function like this:
+Syntactically, the cost function is a lambda function like this:&nbsp;

 `
 (Edge e) => DOUBLE{ return :e."length"/DOUBLE(:e."SPEED_MPH"); }
 `